grafana/AWS_Workshop/lab_2/lab_2_instructions.md

 If you want to learn more about what is all avaiable with the Kubernetes Integration [click here](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/).

-## Section 2: Ship from CloudWatch
+## Section 2: Shipping from CloudWatch
 Sometimes installing an agent on AWS services is not possible.
 This is true for many AWS Managed Services.
 The idea is that they are managed so your burden of responsibliyt shifts when it comes to observing your applications.

 This is where the AWS integration comes in.
 The AWS integration type lets users connect and pull their AWS CloudWatch metrics into Grafana Cloud without having to deploy or install any local agents or configurations.
 Users only need to connect to their AWS account via the Grafana Cloud UI.